Artist

 Artweeks 2018

-This year's painting, Farm, was won by Elaine Faulkes of Banbury who was absolutey thrilled because she says she 'never wins anything.'
+This painting, 'Farm,' was won by Elaine Faulkes of Banbury who was absolutey thrilled because she says she 'never wins anything.'

 Artweeks 2017